Help & Support

 How secure is the Cloud version?

 RangePulse Cloud is hosted on Amazon Web Services (AWS).
 All data is encrypted at rest and in transit.
 Connections use HTTPS/TLS.
 Passwords are hashed and salted.
+You can also add two-factor authentication to your account (see Account Management).

 Does RangePulse work on mobile?